Legal deposit

-Legal deposit is a legal requirement that a person or group submit copies of their publications to a repository, usually a library.
-The number of copies required varies from country to country.
-Typically, the national library is the primary repository of these copies.
-In some countries there is also a legal deposit requirement placed on the government, and it is required to send copies of documents to publicly accessible libraries.
+Legal deposit is a legal requirement that mandates individuals or organizations to submit copies of their publications to a designated repository, typically a national library.
+The number of copies required varies by country.
+In some jurisdictions, governments are also subject to legal deposit obligations and must provide copies of official documents to publicly accessible libraries.
+These requirements exist to preserve a nation's published heritage and ensure long-term access to information.